wilsonephillips/OpenMandriva-Kate-Colorscheme/README.md

 # OpenMandriva-Kate-Colorscheme
- OM brand colors for Kate
+ OM brand colors for Kate and KWrite

 Make sure you don't have any other theme in your download folder to confuse you when doing this one.